CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/16-agent-fundamentals.md

 ## Lab objectives

 In this lab, you will perform:
-- Task 1: Create an Azure AI Foundry project using gpt-4o model.
+- Task 1: Create an Azure AI Foundry project using the gpt-4o model.
 - Task 2: Create an AI agent
 - Task 3: Test your agent

 > **Note**: Some of the technologies used in this exercise are in preview or in active development.
 You may experience some unexpected behavior, warnings, or errors.

-### Task 1: Create an Azure AI Foundry project
+### Task 1: Create an Azure AI Foundry project using the gpt-4o model

 In this task, we are creating an Azure AI Foundry project and setting up AI resources to explore content filters in Azure AI Foundry.